-107m Introduction to Finite Mathematics (3)
+MATH 107m Introduction to Finite Mathematics (3)

 Prerequisite: two years of high school mathematics.
 Graphing of equations and inequalities, elementary treatment of vectors and matrices, introduction to linear programming, selected applied topics.
-Does not count toward the major.
+This course is designed for business management majors and does not count toward the mathematics major.

-109Pm Pre-Calculus (3)
+MATH 109Pm Pre-Calculus (3)

-Prerequisite: MATH 103Pm or equivalent.
+Prerequisite: MATH 103P or equivalent.
 Continuation of some college algebra topics and the study of functions, graphs, and their properties, including exponential, logarithmic and trigonometric functions.
 Does not count toward the major.